dylan-chong/a-team-engr101-avc/README.md

 <h4>Milestone Checklist</h4>
-- [ ] Everyone: Complete Skeleton robot design (functional parts and structure only)
+- [x] Everyone, Ahmed: Complete Skeleton robot design (functional parts and structure only)
-- [ ] Ahmed, Daniel: Have AVC follow straight lines
+- [ ] Daniel: Have AVC follow straight lines
 - [ ] Ahmed: Create ball bearing for robot
-- [ ] Andrew, Dylan: Plan modules and methods
+- [x] Andrew, Dylan: Plan modules and methods
-- [ ] Andrew, Dylan: Add method stubs to files
+- [x] Dylan: Add method stubs to test-module files for others to work on
-- [ ] Ben: Be able to receive data from camera
+- [x] Ben: Be able to receive data from camera
 - [ ] Jonah: Be able to sense distance from IR sensor

 <h4>Minor Task Checklist</h4>